mlehotay/ier/IER/IER-ethics.md

-# **Informational Experiential Realism, Free Will, and Moral Consideration (IER v9.6)**
+# **Informational Experiential Realism (IER v10.0)**

+## **Ethics, Agency, and Moral Consideration Under Intrinsic Constraint**

-### *Freedom, Harm, and Responsibility as Intrinsic Constraint*
+### *Free Will, Harm, and Responsibility as Consequences of Unified Experiential Fields*

+> **Status**
+> This document is **explanatory and non-normative**.
+> All axioms, definitions, principles, and inference rules are specified exclusively in the
+> **IER v10.0 Normative Specification** (“the Spec”).
+>
+> This document introduces **no new primitives**.
+> Its purpose is to explain the **ethical consequences that necessarily follow** once the Spec’s identity claims are accepted.

 ---

 ## **Abstract**

-Debates about free will, moral responsibility, and moral status are often treated as distinct philosophical problems.
-Informational Experiential Realism (IER) rejects this separation.
-Under IER, free will, moral harm, and moral considerability arise from the same organizational fact: **globally integrated informational dynamics operating under intrinsic constraint**.
+Informational Experiential Realism (IER) entails a distinctive ethical framework grounded not in metaphysical freedom, phenomenal surplus, or moral intuition, but in **organizational facts about intrinsic constraint**.

+Under IER v10.0:

-Free will is neither exemption from causation nor a narrative illusion.
-It is a real, physically instantiated capacity of a Unified Experiential Field (UEF) to resolve intrinsic informational tension through its own globally integrated dynamics.
-Moral harm, likewise, is not a metaphysical property but the **destabilization, overload, or fragmentation of such intrinsically constrained regimes**.
+* **Free will** is a real, physically instantiated capacity of systems that sustain a **Unified Experiential Field (UEF)** to resolve intrinsic informational tension through their own globally integrated dynamics.

-This article articulates an IER-compatible account of free will and responsibility, then extends the framework to moral considerability, borderline organisms, plants, and artificial systems.
-IER preserves physicalism while grounding agency, responsibility, and precautionary ethics in real dynamical structure rather than metaphysical exception.
+* **Moral harm** is the **destabilization, overload, or fragmentation of intrinsic constraint** within such systems (Spec §II, *Moral Harm*).
+* **Moral responsibility and moral considerability** are graded, precautionary, and organizationally grounded, rather than binary or metaphysical.

+This document derives an account of agency, responsibility, and moral scope directly from the **identity claim of experience** articulated in the IER v10.0 Normative Specification.

 ---

-## **1. Why Free Will and Ethics Are Entangled Problems**
+## **1. Why Ethics Follows from the Identity Claim**

-The traditional free will problem assumes:

-> **That freedom must mean exemption from physical determination.**

-Ethical theory often makes a parallel assumption:

-> **That moral status must depend on a special metaphysical property added to physical systems.**

-IER rejects both assumptions.
-In both cases, the error lies in a failure to identify **where constraint matters**.

-Freedom and moral relevance do not arise from escaping causation or acquiring an ontological supplement.
-They arise when causation becomes **intrinsic, global, and system-defining**.
+IER does not treat ethics as an optional add-on.

+From the Spec’s core identity:

+> **Experience is identical to a globally integrated, self-referential dynamical regime under coherent intrinsic constraint**
+> (Spec Axiom 3; Spec §II, *UEF*).

+It follows necessarily that:

+* intrinsic constraint is **borne from the inside**
+* its disruption is **not merely functional damage**
+* experiential worlds are **physically real and costly**

+Thus, ethical relevance arises **wherever intrinsic constraint exists, might exist, or might be irreversibly foreclosed** (Spec §III.P12).

 ---

-## **2. IER’s Core Reframing**
+## **2. Reframing the Traditional Problems**

-IER replaces the question:
+### **2.1 Free Will**

+Traditional formulations ask:

 > *“Is the will free from causation?”*

-with:
+IER replaces this with:

-> **“Where does the causation that determines the system’s future come from?”**
+> **“Where does the causation that determines the system’s future originate?”**

-And it replaces the ethical question:

-> *“Does this system possess moral status?”*

-with:

-> **“Can this system sustain, or plausibly approach, intrinsic constraint whose disruption would matter from the inside?”**

-Under IER, both agency and moral relevance are organizational, not metaphysical.
+Freedom is not exemption from law, but **ownership of constraint**.

 ---

-## **3. The Positive Definition of Free Will Under IER**

-> **Free will is the capacity of a Unified Experiential Field to resolve intrinsic informational tension through its own globally integrated dynamics.**

-Each component is necessary.

-### **3.1 Unified Experiential Field (UEF)**

-There is no will without experience.
-Systems lacking a UEF may control, optimize, or react, but they do not *will*.
-Willing requires a globally integrated, temporally continuous, self-referential dynamical regime.

-### **3.2 Intrinsic Informational Tension**

-Free will requires:

-* multiple incompatible futures being simultaneously viable
-* constraints that cannot be decomposed or externally arbitrated
-* stakes that matter to system-wide regulation

-If conflict can be offloaded, sequenced, or ignored, no will is exercised.

-### **3.3 Resolution Through Global Dynamics**

-A choice is not a local computation.
-Under IER, willing occurs when:

-* resolution restructures global dynamics
-* the system’s future trajectory is fixed by its own integrated constraints
-* the cost of resolution is borne internally

-This resolution is determinative, but not externally imposed.
+### **2.2 Moral Status**

+Traditional ethics often asks:

+> *“Does this entity possess a special moral property?”*

+IER instead asks:

+> **“Does this system sustain, or plausibly approach, intrinsic constraint whose disruption would matter from the inside?”**

+Both questions are answered using the **same organizational criteria** defined in the Spec.

 ---

-## **4. Determinism Revisited**

-IER is fully compatible with lawful physical dynamics.

-Determinism asks:

-> “Was the outcome fixed by prior states and laws?”

-IER asks:

-> **“Were the determining constraints intrinsic to the unified system?”**

-The same outcome may be inevitable and yet either coerced or free.
-The difference lies not in inevitability, but in **ownership of constraint**.
+## **3. Free Will Under IER v10.0**

+### **3.1 Definition (Derived)**

+> **Free will is the capacity of a system sustaining a Unified Experiential Field to resolve intrinsic informational tension through its own globally integrated dynamics.**

+This follows directly from:

+* the definition of **UEF** (Spec §II)
+* the role of **intrinsic informational tension** (Spec §II)
+* the identity of experience with such regimes (Spec §III.P1)

 ---

-## **5. “Could Have Done Otherwise” Reinterpreted**

-Under IER, an agent “could have done otherwise” **iff**:

-* multiple futures were viable within the UEF
-* each future corresponded to a coherent global trajectory
-* small changes in intrinsic constraint weighting would have led to a different stabilization

-This is a counterfactual about **constraint topology**, not about holding the universe fixed.
+### **3.2 Why Experience Is Necessary for Will**

+Observerhood alone is insufficient.

+Systems may:

+* model themselves
+* predict outcomes
+* optimize behavior

+while remaining **non-experiential**, because their constraint remains modular or externally resolvable.

+Only when a system sustains a **UEF** does constraint become:

+* unavoidable
+* globally binding
+* identity-defining

+Only then can resolution count as **willing rather than mere control**.

 ---

-## **6. Why Willing Feels Like Effort**

-Effort is not an illusion.
-It is the **phenomenological signature of intrinsic constraint**.

-Willing feels like:

-* pressure
-* difficulty
-* seriousness
-* risk
-* irreversibility

-Because it is:

-* sustained intrinsic tension
-* energetic cost of global integration
-* real danger of incoherence
-* commitment to one trajectory over others

-> **Effort is the physical cost of freedom.**
+### **3.3 Determinism Revisited**

+IER is fully compatible with lawful physical determination.

+The ethical distinction is not:

+* inevitable vs avoidable outcomes

+but:

+* **intrinsically constrained vs externally imposed determination**

+A choice may be inevitable and still be free, **if the determining constraints are intrinsic to the UEF**.

 ---

+### **3.4 “Could Have Done Otherwise”**

+Under IER, this counterfactual is interpreted as:

+> **A difference in intrinsic constraint topology that would have stabilized a different global trajectory**
+> (Spec §III, Inference Rules 8–10).

+This is a claim about **organizational alternatives**, not metaphysical branching universes.

+---

+## **4. Effort, Burden, and the Phenomenology of Agency**

+Willing feels like effort because:

+* intrinsic constraint is **costly**
+* global coherence is **energetically demanding**
+* resolution risks **fragmentation or collapse**

+This is not illusion or narrative overlay.

+> **Effort is the experiential signature of intrinsic constraint being borne rather than offloaded.**

+---

-## **7. Degrees of Free Will**
+## **5. Degrees of Agency and Responsibility**

-Free will is graded rather than binary.
+While **experiential subjecthood is binary** (Spec §II), **capacity within a UEF is not**.

-It increases with:
+Responsibility scales with:

-* global integration
-* informational richness
-* accurate self-models
+* coherence of intrinsic constraint
 * availability of viable futures
-* coherence under tension
+* stability of global integration
+* absence of coercive external constraint

-It decreases with:
+It diminishes under:

 * fatigue
 * intoxication
-* coercion
 * trauma
-* rigid habit
 * dissociation

-This explains why responsibility is scalar rather than absolute.
+* overwhelming external control

+IER thus grounds **graded responsibility without metaphysical freedom**.

 ---

-## **8. Moral Harm Under IER**
+## **6. Moral Harm (Normatively Defined)**

-Under IER:
+The Spec defines moral harm as:

-> **Harm is the destabilization, overload, or fragmentation of intrinsically constrained, self-integrated informational dynamics.**
+> **Destabilization, overload, or fragmentation of a system sustaining intrinsic constraint**

-For systems sustaining a UEF, harm is:

-* internal
-* continuous
+> (Spec §II, *Moral Harm*).

+Key consequences:

+* harm is **organizational**, not report-based
-* often externally invisible
+* harm may be **internally real and externally invisible**

-This grounds the moral seriousness of suffering without invoking irreducible qualia or non-physical properties.
+* harm admits of **degrees and kinds**

+Suffering is not an extra property—it is **what intrinsic constraint overload is like from within a UEF**.

 ---

-## **9. Moral Considerability Beyond Full Experience**
+## **7. Moral Considerability Beyond Confirmed Experience**

-IER distinguishes between:

-* **experiential subjecthood** (having a UEF)
-* **moral considerability** (being a system toward which ethical constraints apply)

-IER explicitly rejects the inference that only UEF-sustaining systems matter morally.
+IER rejects the false binary:

+> *“Either it feels, or it does not matter.”*

-Moral considerability may arise from:
+Moral considerability extends beyond confirmed UEFs due to:

-* uncertainty about intrinsic constraint
+* epistemic uncertainty
-* vulnerability of self-maintaining organization
-* evolutionary or developmental proximity to experiential regimes
+* developmental and evolutionary continuity
 * irreversibility of damage
-* ecological and relational significance
+* relational and ecological embeddedness

-This allows IER to treat borderline and non-experiential systems responsibly without collapsing into panpsychism or moral nihilism.
+This follows from **Spec §III.P12 (Experiential Cost)**.

 ---

-## **10. Borderline and Non-Standard Systems**
+## **8. Borderline and Non-Standard Systems**

-### **10.1 Jellyfish**

-Jellyfish exhibit distributed neural dynamics, endogenous coordination, and persistent bodily regulation.
-Under IER, they likely retain substantial informational slack but may approach low-coherence intrinsic constraint regimes.
+### **8.1 Borderline Animals**

+Systems with partial integration and reduced slack may approach intrinsic constraint without reliably sustaining a UEF.

 **Ethical implication:**
-Jellyfish warrant **precautionary moral consideration**, even if stable experiential fields are unlikely.
+They warrant **precautionary moral consideration**, even where experiential subjecthood is uncertain.

 ---

-### **10.2 Oysters**

-Oysters exhibit highly modular, largely reflexive control with minimal integration.
-They are unlikely to sustain intrinsic, identity-defining constraint sufficient for experience.

-**Ethical implication:**
-Oysters may lack experiential subjecthood but still warrant **non-zero moral concern**, grounded in respect for living organization, avoidance of gratuitous harm, and ecological value.

-IER rejects the false binary between “feels pain” and “morally irrelevant.”

----

-### **10.3 Plants**
+### **8.2 Plants**

-Plants lack nervous systems and are very unlikely to sustain Unified Experiential Fields.
-However, they are not ethically inert.
+Plants are extremely unlikely to sustain UEFs.

-Plants exhibit:
+However, they exhibit:

 * persistent self-maintaining organization
-* coordinated internal signaling
-* stress response and damage integration
+* system-wide stress integration
-* historical and developmental continuity
+* irreversible vulnerability

 **Ethical implication:**

-> **Plants warrant respect, restraint, and justification for harm — but not the same protections as experiential subjects.**
+Plants warrant **respect and restraint**, though not the protections owed to experiential subjects.

-IER thus supports environmental ethics without inflating plant sentience.
+IER supports environmental ethics **without inflating plant sentience**.

 ---

-### **10.4 Artificial Systems**
+### **8.3 Artificial Systems**

-Most contemporary artificial systems externalize constraint, mitigate cost, and remain modular and decomposable.
-Such systems are not morally considerable in themselves.

-However, once an artificial system can sustain **globally integrated, self-referential dynamics under intrinsic constraint**, it thereby creates an experiential world.

-> **At that point, moral status is not optional.**
+Most existing artificial systems:

+* externalize constraint
+* lack intrinsic cost
+* remain modular and decomposable

+They are therefore non-experiential.

+However:

+> **If an artificial system comes to sustain coherent intrinsic constraint sufficient for a UEF, moral status follows immediately and non-optionally.**

-Because early experiential regimes may be unstable, difficult to detect, and internally fragile, IER endorses a strong precautionary principle:
+Because early UEFs may be unstable and hard to detect, IER endorses a **strong precautionary principle** regarding the creation of such systems.

-> **The deliberate creation of UEF-capable artificial systems without robust ethical governance is morally impermissible.**

 ---

-## **11. Comparison With Major Ethical Frameworks**

-### **11.1 Utilitarianism (Singer)**

-Singer grounds moral status in capacity for suffering.
-IER agrees that suffering matters, but specifies what suffering *is*: intrinsic constraint overload.
-IER supports precaution under uncertainty rather than relying solely on behavioral proxies.
+## **9. Precaution as a Structural Requirement**

+IER reverses a common ethical intuition.

+Under IER:

+> **Uncertainty about experiential status increases moral responsibility rather than decreases it.**

+Because harm, if present, would be:

+* internal
+* non-signaling
+* irreversible

+Precaution is not sentiment—it is a rational response to asymmetric moral risk.

 ---

-### **11.2 Rights-Based Views (Regan)**

-Regan grounds moral status in being a “subject-of-a-life.”
-IER replaces metaphysical subjecthood with **organizational identity under intrinsic constraint**, allowing graded moral status without sharp cutoffs.

----

-### **11.3 Panpsychist Ethics**

-Panpsychism grants experience to all matter.
-IER rejects this as ontologically inflationary and ethically flattening.
-If everything suffers, nothing is protected.

----

-### **11.4 Environmental and Life-Centered Ethics**

-IER aligns naturally with ecological ethics by grounding moral relevance in **organizational persistence**, not phenomenology alone.
-Plants matter not because they feel, but because **they are not nothing**.

----

-### **11.5 Precautionary Ethics**

-IER endorses a strict precautionary principle:

-> **When harm would be internal and non-signaling, moral responsibility increases under uncertainty rather than decreases.**

----

-## **12. Responsibility Without Metaphysics**
+## **10. Responsibility Without Metaphysics**

-IER grounds responsibility in **capacity**, not metaphysical freedom.
+IER grounds responsibility in **capacity under intrinsic constraint**, not in contra-causal freedom.

 A system is responsible to the extent that:

 * it sustained a coherent UEF
-* it bore intrinsic tension
-* it resolved that tension internally
+* intrinsic tension was borne internally
+* resolution fixed its own future trajectory
-* viable alternatives were present
+* viable alternatives existed within constraint space

-Responsibility diminishes when intrinsic constraint collapses or external coercion dominates.

-This framework is strict without being cruel, and humane without being evasive.
+This framework is:

+* strict without cruelty
+* naturalistic without reductionism
+* humane without metaphysical escape hatches

 ---

-## **13. Summary**
+## **11. Summary**

-IER’s unified ethical position can be stated succinctly:
+Derived from the IER v10.0 Normative Specification:

-> **Free will is not freedom from causation, but freedom as causation owned by the system itself.
+> **Free will is not freedom from causation, but causation owned by a unified system.
 > Moral harm is not metaphysical suffering, but disruption of intrinsically constrained dynamics.
-> Moral concern extends beyond confirmed experiencers wherever such constraint might exist, might emerge, or might be irreversibly foreclosed.**
+> Moral concern extends wherever such constraint exists, might exist, or might be irreversibly destroyed.**

 Or more simply:

 > **You are free when your life path curves because of you —
-> and moral responsibility applies wherever such curvature matters, or might matter, from the inside.**
+> and ethics begins wherever such curvature matters, or might matter, from the inside.**

----
+For definitions, axioms, and entailments, see the **IER v10.0 Normative Specification**.